Resources and Training

 - Extensive institutional data sets (e.g. training grants)

 - Major shared resources

 - Detailed extra sections (e.g. consortium, team or data management plans; outreach plans; formal evaluation or assessment; GANTT charts)

 - International collaboration/engagement

 The CTSI BERD (Biostatistics, Epidemiology and Research Design) Core consultations pool Penn State resources across campuses to offer training in biostatistical and epidemiological methodologies and assistance to investigators in study design, data management and analysis.
 BERD provides for free up to four hours of consultation per project for the development of clinical and translational science external grant proposals and consultations for institute-funded pilot projects.
-To learn more about BERD consultations and upcoming BERD seminars go to https://ctsi.psu.edu/consultations.
+Visit the CTSI Consultations website to learn more about BERD consultations and upcoming BERD seminars.

 The Statistical Consulting Center (SCC) provides statistical advice and support to Penn State researchers and external clients in industry and government.
 The SCC provides support in the following areas:

 - Analysis Results Interpretation